toptensoftware/roundcube-snooze/readme.md

 * Requires Elastic skin, but will accept a pull requests for other skins.
 * Currently only available in English, but will accept a pull requests for translations.
-* If a message without a "Message-ID" header is slept, upon waking it will have lost all its IMAP flags.
+* If a message without a `Message-ID` header is slept, upon waking it will have lost all its IMAP flags.
 This is because doveadm doesn't provide a mechanism to learn the UID of the newly saved message.
-To restore the flags, the wake script uses the message-id instead - and if the message doesn't have a message-id it can't easily restore those flags.
+To restore the flags, the wake script uses the message id instead - and if the message doesn't have a message-id it can't easily restore those flags.
+* After snoozing messages, the mail list view is refreshed (rather than dynamically updated).
+I might fix this at some point depending how annoying I find it.

 ## License